diem-ai/datascience-projects/sentiment_mining/readme.md

 ### Term Frequency Document Matrix
 - Machine doesn't understand the text.
 We have to transform reviews into sparse matrix or term-document matrix.
 - The term-document matrix then is a two-dimensional matrix whose rows are the terms and columns are the documents, so each entry (i, j) represents the frequency of term i in document j.
 - For each entry in the matrix, the term frequency measures the number of times that term i appears in document j, and the inverse document frequency measures the number of documents in the corpus which contain term i.
 The tf-idf score is the product of these two metrics (tf*idf).
 So an entry's tf-idf score increases when term i appears frequently in document j, but decreases as the term appears in other documents.
+In another word, ``idf`` is a cross-document normalization, that puts less weight on common terms, and more weight on rare terms
 ### Logistic Regession
 - It is one of popular classifier.
 We will fit the model with x_train, y_train and compute the training score.
 Then, we use the model to predict x_test and compute the test score.
 Based on score of train & test, we can evaluate the accuracy and the effectiveness (overfitting) of the model.
 ### Cross Validation